DETAILED ACTION

 a second body portion configured to be placed on or implanted within a body of the user other than the head of the user (Paragraph 0064: the implanted assembly may be implanted in a sub-clavicular pocket or abdomen),

-a battery unit housed within the second body portion and configured to supply power to the first unit (Paragraph 0071: the implanted assembly includes a power source; Paragraphs 0066: the implanted assembly may provide the electrical stimulation and thus supplies power to the first unit), and
+a battery housed within the second body portion and configured to supply power to the first unit (Paragraph 0071: the implanted assembly includes a power source; Paragraphs 0066: the implanted assembly may provide the electrical stimulation and thus supplies power to the first unit), and

-the second unit configured to:
+wherein the processor is configured to:

 receive the actual normal cranial nerve signals and the actual convulsive cranial nerve signals in time series from the first sensor of the first unit (Paragraphs 0059-0060: the electrode arrays may include cranial nerve electrodes; Paragraphs 0053 and 0055: the systems monitors EEG signals during normal periods and seizure events; Paragraph 0068-0069: the second unit receives signals from the electrodes of the first unit.)

-Higgins fails to further disclose the system wherein the second unit is configured to: analyze the power spectrum density to detect a specific frequency band including a frequency having the greatest separation width between the actual normal cranial nerve signals and the actual convulsive cranial nerve signals, and generate virtual normal cranial nerve signals and virtual convulsive cranial nerve signals having the specific frequency band and the user-customized convulsion detection and prediction algorithm also being trained using virtual normal cranial nerve signals and virtual convulsive cranial nerve signals
+Higgins fails to further disclose the system wherein the communication circuitry comprises a second transceiver, and the processor is configured to: analyze the power spectrum density to detect a specific frequency band that includes a frequency having the greatest separation width between the actual normal cranial nerve signals and the actual convulsive cranial nerve signals, and generate virtual normal cranial nerve signals and virtual convulsive cranial nerve signals having features similar to features extracted from the actual normal cranial nerve signals and the actual convulsive cranial nerve signals, the features including the specific frequency band detected from the actual normal cranial nerve signals and the actual convulsive cranial nerve signals and the classification model also being pre-trained using (2) the virtual normal cranial nerve signals and the virtual convulsive cranial nerve signals having the specific frequency band.

 Osorio teaches the analysis of brainwave signals by performing power spectral density (PSD) analysis and matching the PSD signal to patterns representative of interictal, or normal, and ictal, or seizure, states.
 Osorio teaches that the system focuses on the PSD of frequency bands of past seizures that are maximally different from their respective normal segments.
 These bands of greatest difference are weighted more heavily in the determination of ictal states.
 (Paragraphs 0107 and 0144).
 Thus, Osorio teaches the calculation of PSD values for the normal and convulsive signal and the analysis of the PSD values to determine the frequency band with the greatest difference between normal and convulsive signals.